Madison Symphony Orchestra League

 Watch Michael Wu’s performance:

-June 29: Humor & Classical Music was the second event, featuring the amusing aspects of classical music and how comedy is expressed in music.
+Humor & Classical Music was the second event, featuring the amusing aspects of classical music and how comedy is expressed in music.
 Steve Kurr led an exploration of the intersection of these seemingly separate subjects.
 Ranging from Medieval chant to modern parodies, he presented numerous examples of humor on several levels and helpful explanations of their musical and historical context.
-A recording of the event is available here, and slides with links to the musical examples are here.

-June 15: Beethoven 250 was the inaugural event and featured Steve Kurr, a dynamic instructor, musicologist and conductor.
+Beethoven 250 was the inaugural event and featured Steve Kurr, a dynamic instructor, musicologist and conductor.
 He narrated an hour-long tour of the Life, Music and Legacy of Beethoven, with an in-depth review of the context and significance of his symphonic works.
-A recording of the event is available here.

 Part of the Madison community since 1956, the Madison Symphony Orchestra League (MSOL) is an organization of more than 350 members committed to supporting the Madison Symphony Orchestra’s artistic, financial and educational mission.
 Membership is open to all, and new members are welcome at any time!

 - Enjoy a community of friends who share your passion for music

 - Volunteer your time and talent